PePsIDeveloper/XorString/README.md

-# XorString
+# XorString Encryption
-The source code for a semi-complex xor string encryption with additional support for watermarks is available in this git repository.
-For instance, your key would be available inside of a disassembler like IDA if you used the string "std::string key = "my secure key 123";" in your C++ application, but it would be more difficult if you used a xor string encryption.
+Have you ever written a software using a secret token that you didn't want anyone to see?
+Without any string encryption, your "secret" token is actually not hidden because anyone with a disassembler could dump all the strings to find it.

+ **Example of what someone would see using/not using a XorString Enc.**

+ - **Not using** -> pepsi wasn't here yo.
+ - **Using** ->   AUA0MIkCU:C

+***